matthiasprobst/h5RDMtoolbox/docs/userguide/convention/index.rst

 Background/Motivation
 ---------------------
-HDF5 file are very popular due to their hierarchical structure and the possibility to store large amounts of data and, more importantly, metadata together with data. **However, the management of the key-value pairs (HDF attributes) are not standardized, and their correctness is left to the user**.
+HDF5 files are very popular due to their hierarchical structure and the possibility to store large amounts of data and, more importantly, metadata together with data. **However, the management of the key-value pairs (HDF attributes) are not standardized, and their correctness is left to the user**.